rlowden22/decision-tree-analysis/README.md

 This loop invariant confirms that the tree is built correctly and recursively partitions the dataset based on feature-based decisions.
 Since the algorithm uses deterministic splits based on calculated Gini impurity, each sample is guaranteed to be classified into a specific class at a leaf node.

 ## Implementation
-- What language did you use?
-- What libraries did you use?
-- What were the challenges you faced?
-- Provide key points of the algorithm/datastructure implementation, discuss the code.

-For this project, I implemented and evaluated a Decision Tree algorithm using Python due to its readability and extensive machine learning libraries.
-I used the pandas and numpy libraries for data cleaning and manipulation, and scikit-learn for model building, training, and evaluation.
-The dataset I worked with was the Mushroom dataset from Kaggle.com, which contains roughly 8,000 entries representing different types of mushrooms, each labeled as either edible or poisonous based on 22 categorical features.
+For this project, I used Python due to its robust ecosystem of machine learning libraries.
+I relied on pandas and numpy for data preprocessing, matplotlib for tree visualzation, excel for graphing, and scikit-learn for implementing the Decision Tree algorithm.
+This includes training the model and evaluating performance.I worked with 3 datasets from Kaggle:

+* Mushroom dataset (~8000 samples, 22 features) [^17]
+* Iris dataset (100,000 samples, 4 features) [^15]
+* Clinical diabetes dataset (100,000 samples, 16 features) [^16]

+I began with the mushroom dataset, but due to its smaller size, I added larger datasets to better explore the algorithm's runtime and scalability as well as exploring what it means to have different number of features for classification.

-I used scikit-learn’s `DecisionTreeClassifier` to build and train the model.
-First, I loaded the dataset with pandas, encoded categorical values using built-in functions, and split the data into training and testing sets using train_test_split.
-I then trained the classifier and evaluated its performance using accuracy_score and classification_report to measure precision, recall, and F1-score.
-These tools allowed me to quickly understand the model's performance and adjust parameters when necessary.
-The decision tree algorithm provided an interpretable model that could accurately classify mushrooms with high reliability.
+To build and train the model, I used scikit-learn’s built-in `DecisionTreeClassifier`, a common implementation of the CART (Classification and Regression Tree) algorithm.
+After researching popular workflows, I found this method was widely used in machine learning tasks.
+I used functions such as `train_test_split()` to split data, and `accuracy_score()` and `classification_report()` to evaluate how well the model performed on the test set. [^20] These tools allowed me to quickly understand the model's performance and adjust parameters when necessary.
+The decision tree algorithm provided an interpretable model that could accurately classify data with high reliability (accuracy values available in the empirical analysis). [^18]

-One of the main challenges I faced was understanding the structure of machine learning workflows for the first time—especially how to prepare data for training and interpret classification metrics.
-Learning how to use scikit-learn was particularly helpful, as it provided many built-in functions for splitting datasets, fitting models, and generating performance reports.
-This project helped me better understand how decision trees are implemented and trained in real-world applications and gave me practical experience applying machine learning techniques to solve mushroom classification problems.
+A key challenge was learning how to structure the machine learning workflow, especially understanding how to encode categorical features, split data correctly, and interpret performance metrics.
+Sklearn’s built-in tools made it easier to get reliable results quickly and focus on understanding how decision trees work under the hood.
+This project gave me hands-on experience applying a decision tree algorithm across datasets of varying size and complexity using a professional workflow.

+Below I walk through my code to show my a implmented these built in tools to learn and analyze decision tree algorithm.

 ```python
 def split_data(X, y, test_size=0.2):